BF528/project-3--frizzled/README.md

   - It's important to metion that I labelled variables with the chemical treatment groups as their mode of action, but in the written report used the chemical name to reference them.

 Analyst:
+  - BF528_project3_analyst_limma_final.R: This file should be run first.
+This contains the script used to perform Limma analysis for the microarray data.
+The total and top 10 significant differentially expressed genes were determined for each treatment group.
+  - BF528_project3_analyst_final.R: This file should be run after all the above Data Curator, Programmer, and Analyst files have been executed.
+This contains a script to perform concordance analysis of DEG between the RNA-Seq and Microarray platforms for each of the 3 treatments: 3-Methylcholanthrene, Clotrimazole, and Chloroform.
+In addition, above and below-median subsets have been determined using the Average Expression of Microarray and baseMean of RNA-Seq, and concordance was computed on these subsets as well.
+Note that this file contains additional code at the end which used a different filtering method for determining DEG; the data corresponding to this section is shown in Supplemental Table 1 within the Project 3 Final Write-Up.

 Biologist: